vwueest/uvc_cam/README.md

 # UVC USB camera driver for ROS
-Simple UVC USB camera driver for ROS, based on Fabian Schilling's [OpenMV Cam ROS package](https://github.com/fabianschilling/openmv_cam).The standard libuvc did not allow me to set all settings as I wished, with this package this problem was solved.
+Simple UVC USB camera driver for ROS, based on Fabian Schilling's [OpenMV Cam ROS package](https://github.com/fabianschilling/openmv_cam).
+The standard libuvc did not allow me to set all settings as I wished, with this package this problem was solved.

 First, install the UVC library for python,
 ```